koding/kdlearn/guides/upgrading-your-vm/index.md

 ```
 sudo apt-get update
 ```
+> type:warning
-Note: no software has been updated at this time, just the list of available packages has been updated.
+> No software has been updated at this time, just the list of available packages has been updated.

 ### Upgrading existing packages
 These series of commands will update all _existing_ packages.
 These will NOT install new packages.